Venom (band): Legacy and influence

 Although they did not make it to MTV's top 10 heavy metal bands list, they were given an "honorable mention".
+In 2016, the staff of Loudwire named them the 29th-best metal band of all time.

 Reflecting on Venom's 40th anniversary, Cronos said that without Venom, bands such as Metallica or Slayer would not exist.
 He explained, "We were the band that was influenced by Motörhead and the Sex Pistols, but we took their sound and made something completely new out of it.
 We were completely new; no one had heard anything like us.
 And of course, unbeknown to us, in America there were these kids who were listening to our records and then shaping what we were doing into their own thing.
 Slayer would be an example of that.
 And I agree, without us those bands either wouldn't exist, or would sound very different from the way they do."
 He also cited the line-up consisting of himself, along with guitarist Stuart "Rage" Dixon and drummer Danny "Danté" Needham as "the best one we've ever had."

 Critic Eduardo Rivadavia of AllMusic writes that even though Welcome to Hell influenced "literally thousands" of bands, Venom were "critically reviled".
 Critic James Christopher Monger, however, declares that the members of Venom "grew as musicians" as their careers progressed.
 Ethnographer Keith Kahn-Harris argues that Venom's limited technical skill, particularly early in their career, was a profound, though inadvertent factor in the band's influence: being unable to mimic more technically proficient metal of their predecessors or peers, Venom instead opted to focus on sheer speed, creating music that was inspired by earlier metal, yet simultaneously innovative.

 Controversy

 A Venom song was included in the so-called "Filthy Fifteen" list compiled by the Parents Music Resource Center (PMRC) during 1980s hearings on musical content.
-The title-song from the Possessed album was criticised by the PMRC for having "occult" lyrical content.
+The title track from the Possessed album was criticised by the PMRC for having "occult" lyrical content.
 The efforts by the PMRC resulted in the inclusion of Parental Advisory labels that became ubiquitous on physical music media.

 Venom's biggest criticism is regarding Satanism, which is the main driving force behind the band's music and album covers.
 Cronos explained in 2008 that the reasoning behind it is for entertainment purposes.

 I've always been interested in Satanism, but we're entertainers, and we used subjects like Satanism and paganism to entertain people, like horror movies do.
 Listening to a Venom album is the same thing as watching an Evil Dead movie.
 I don't go around murdering virgins in my spare time.
 It's frustrating when people can't make that distinction; I mean, David Bowie's not actually from Mars, is he?
 But we were always being misquoted in the press.
 Venom admit to dancing around a campfire with virgins?
 Nonsense.